Bella Hadid Bares Breasts & Dyes Hair: Looks ‘Scary Skinny’ Amid Lyme Disease

 Hadid switched up her appearance prior to strutting down the runway in Milan.
 And it was dramatic.
 When Bella walked into the London Edition Hotel, she sported brunette strands.
 When she exited, her new ‘do was extremely dark and transformed from chest-length into a lob.

 That dark hairdo remained in Milan.
 Hadid was seen hitting the Alberta Ferretti runway.
-The model flaunted a sheer dress that bared her nipples and velvet cape along with a gold eye mask.
+The model flaunted a sheer dress that bared her nipples and a velvet cape along with a gold eye mask.

 Models are known for being slim, but has Bella taken that trend too far?
 OK magazine described her as “scary skinny,” reporting that Hadid “shocked crowds with her bony body at the Victoria’s Secret Fashion Show.”

-Now, however, Bella allegedly is evaluating an extreme way to lose even more weight, according to what an insider told the magazine.
+Now, however, Bella is allegedly evaluating an extreme way to lose even more weight, according to what an insider told the magazine.

 “Bella lost so much weight in the lead-up to the Victoria’s Secret show, but she’s not stopping there.”